Azure-Samples/ms-identity-b2c-javascript-spa/README.md

 > :information_source: This sample comes with a pre-registered application for testing purposes.
 If you would like to use your own **Azure AD B2C** tenant and application, follow the steps below to register and configure the applications in the **Azure Portal**.
 Otherwise, continue with the steps for [Running the sample](#running-the-sample).

-> :information_source: This sample is calling a web API that is already protected by **Azure AD B2C** and hosted on **Azure App Service**.
-If you would like to setup and use your own web API, follow the instructions for [Node.js Web API with Azure AD B2C](https://github.com/Azure-Samples/active-directory-b2c-javascript-nodejs-webapi) sample.
-Otherwise, continue with the steps for [Running the sample](#running-the-sample).

 ### Choose the Azure AD B2C tenant where you want to create your applications

 As a first step you'll need to: